notedownorg/notedown/SPECIFICATION.md

 # Specification [WIP]

-`nl` (NoteLang) is a markdown derivative specifically adapted for use with Knowledge Management (personal or otherwise).
-The goal of the language is to optimize for IDE/text editor and terminal based interaction with your notes.

 This specification is a work in progress as features are added to the language.
 For now, assume that all Markdown is valid and any extensions that are not part of the [CommonMark specification](https://spec.commonmark.org/0.31.2/) will be detailed below.
 Until 1.0, there are no guarantees that all CommonMark will be valid.
 However, unless you're doing something uncommon (pun not intented) it will likely work.

-A markdown superset was specifically chosen to allow for easy integration with existing markdown tools and to allow us to focus on the features that are unique to `nl`.

 ## Frontmatter

 Frontmatter is a 1-1 mapping with [Obsidian properties](https://help.obsidian.md/Editing+and+formatting/Properties).
-Certain fields in frontmatter con be configured to allow `nl` to infer structure, for example `type: project`, these are optional.
+Certain fields in frontmatter con be configured to allow Notedown to infer structure, for example `type: project`, these are optional.

 ## Types